-\smallpar{Efficiency} We analyze the worst-case time complexity of our extraction procedure for both the synchronous and the asynchronous cases (discussed in \S~\ref{sec:extraction} and \S~\ref{sec:async}).
-Our time complexity is exponential, unlike the factorial case of~\cite{LTY15}, even though we can capture a new class of behaviors.
-The opportunity for a better time complexity stems from the design of our process language, which does not allow non-deterministic receives from different channels, and the realization of this opportunity from carefully crafted algorithms.
-Despite the restriction, since we support asynchronous exchange, we can still model interesting examples.
-Most notably, in \S~\ref{sec:async}, we present an alternative formulation of the alternating 2-bit protocol, which is given in~\cite{DY12} and used in~\cite{LTY15} as a motivating example.
-Our formulation is easier to understand and uses fewer resources (it does not use threads as in~\cite{LTY15}).
+\smallpar{Efficiency} We show that our extraction has exponential worst-case time complexity in both the synchronous and the asynchronous cases (\S~\ref{sec:extraction} and \S~\ref{sec:async}, respectively), unlike the factorial case of~\cite{LTY15}, even though we can capture a new class of behaviors.
+In particular, we need only one phase of exponential complexity, while~\cite{LTY15} uses multiple phases applied in sequence.
+The authors of~\cite{LTY15} detail only the complexities of their first two phases: the first has exponential complexity (but in a quantity larger than ours), while the second has factorial complexity in a function exponential in the size of the input.
+Our better time complexity stems from the design of our process language, which does not allow non-deterministic receives from different channels, and careful algorithm crafting.
+Despite the restriction, we can still model interesting examples thanks to asynchronous exchange.
+In \S~\ref{sec:async}, we present a novel formulation of the alternating 2-bit protocol, which is given in~\cite{DY12} and used in~\cite{LTY15} as a motivating example.
+Our formulation is simpler and does not require threads as in~\cite{LTY15}.